Shapinsay: 20th century

 During the Second World War, gun batteries were built on the island.
 A twin six pounder emplacement at Galtness Battery on the coast at Salt Ness protected the Wide Firth from German torpedo boats.
 A Castle Battery was operational from 1941 to 1943, as was an anti-aircraft battery.

-Mains electricity arrived on Shapinsay in the 1970s, when an underwater cable was laid from Kirkwall.
+Mechanised implements came to the island, particularly after the Second World War, and the amount of land given over to growing grass increased.
+The growing of grain (with the exception of barley) and turnips steadily declined as these were replaced as winter fodder for livestock by silage, usually harvested by mechanical forage harvesters.
 The trend towards more intensive farming began to be partially reversed by the end of the century as more environmentally friendly practices were encouraged by government and European Union grants.
-For example, Richard Zawadzki, owner of Balfour Mains (the largest farm on the island), ceased to breed livestock (instead keeping animals bred elsewhere) and grew less grain (some barley is still grown on the farm).
-Instead, some of the land is now managed under a Habitat Creation Scheme, which aims to encourage natural vegetation, wild flowers and nesting birds by limiting grazing and reducing the use of chemical fertilisers.
+Some of the land is managed under a Habitat Creation Scheme, which aims to encourage natural vegetation, wild flowers and nesting birds by limiting grazing and reducing the use of chemical fertilisers.

-Tourism started to become important in the latter half of the century; the first restaurant to incorporate bed and breakfast facilities opened in 1980.
+Mains electricity arrived on Shapinsay in the 1970s, when an underwater cable was laid from Kirkwall.
+Tourism became important in the latter half of the century; the first restaurant to incorporate bed and breakfast facilities opened in 1980.
+Before 1995, the island had a secondary school but lost this because of falling enrolment and improved transport links with Kirkwall, to where Shapinsay secondary pupils now travel.
+The shorter ferry crossing times enabled Shapinsay residents to work in Kirkwall, making it a "commuter isle".

 Geography

 With an area of 2948 ha, Shapinsay is the 8th largest Orkney island and the 29th largest Scottish island.
 The highest point of Ward Hill is 64 m above sea level.
-The east coast is composed of low cliffs and has several sea caves, including the picturesque geo at the extreme northern tip known as Geo of Ork.
+The east coast is composed of low cliffs and has several sea caves, including the geo at the extreme northern tip known as Geo of Ork.
 Elwick Bay is a sheltered anchorage on the south coast, facing the Orkney mainland; the island's largest settlement, Balfour, is at the western end of the bay.
+When seen from the air Shapinsay’s square ten-acre fields and straight roads are an obvious feature of the landscape.
+These are the result of David Balfour’s 19th century "improvments".

 The island has several ayres, or storm beaches, which form narrow spits of shingle or sand cutting across the landward and seaward ends of shallow bays.
 They can sometimes cut off a body of water from the sea, forming shallow freshwater lochs known as oyces.
 Examples include Vasa Loch and Lairo Water.

 There are several small islands in the vicinity including Broad Shoal, Grass Holm and Skerry of Vasa.
 Helliar Holm is a tidal islet at the eastern entrance to the main harbour at Balfour; it has a small lighthouse and a ruined broch.
 The String, a stretch of water that lies between Helliar Holm and the mainland, has strong tidal currents.